-Set up tribunal on Karnataka building dam across Markandeya River: Tamil Nadu to Centre
+Set up tribunal on Karnataka building dam across Markandeya river: Tamil Nadu to Centre

 Tamil Nadu on Tuesday asked Union Minister for Jal Shakti Gajendra Singh Shekhawat not to grant permission for Karnataka to build a reservoir in Mekedatu across River Cauvery and demanded that a tribunal be set up to solve issues arising out of the construction of a reservoir across Markandeya River.

 The state’s demands were presented by Water Resources Minister Durai Murugan to Shekhawat during a meeting in New Delhi on Tuesday.
-Tamil Nadu also demanded that the Cauvery Water Management Authority (CWMA) ensure that Karnataka releases a stipulated amount of water to the state in accordance with the Supreme Court ruling.
+Tamil Nadu also demanded that the Cauvery Water Management Authority (CWMA) ensure that Karnataka releases a stipulated amount of water to the state as ordered by the Supreme Court.

 After the meeting, Durai Murugan said Shekhawat gave a categorical assurance that no permission for Karnataka will be given for the proposed construction of a dam across River Cauvery in Mekedatu without consulting Tamil Nadu.
 He also appealed to the union minister to direct Karnataka to release water due for June from River Cauvery immediately.